medwards147/Udacity_Data_Visualization_Project_6/README.md

 - Add an element that shows risk for each Prosper Rating.
 To address this change, I added radio buttons to allow the user to click between viewing estimated returns and estimated loss.
 The data/display updates accordingly.
 - Adjust title and label aethesics.
 To address this issue, I edited the title and increased font sizes for the axes.
 - Split out data showing the last 4, 3, 2, and 1 year(s).
 I didn't do individual years as I believe historical trends are more useful.
 There are radio buttons the user can click to switch between views.
 The data/display updates accordinlgy.
+- Change the code to better address enter/update/exit transition (I removed a lot of duplicate code).
+I realized I was doing this poorly.
+I've never used javascript before this project and I'm still high on the learning curve.
+The changes are shown in the following picture or live in `index-final.html`
 ![Revision_3_plot](https://github.com/medwards147/Udacity_Data_Visualization_Project_6/blob/master/plots/final_rev.png)